rickardlindberg/rliterate/rliterate.rliterate.markdown

 * During conversion
     * Save button is very far down if there is lots of code and only top is edited
     * Can't focus in on specific subtree of toc (hoist, unhoist?)
+* Scrolling a page does not work if mouse is over a code paragraph

 ### Ideas